Aleksandr-JS-Developer/nuxt-svg-spritemap/README.md

   transform: function:string | null;
   // You can transform your svg spritemap before inserting
-  // See more in Examples
+  // See more in docs/examples/README.md

   outputFilename: string;
   // Filename for spritemap